 In the video, I describe the oil price market and where it will likely trade early next year.
 Through my recent research of the Day Trading Markets, I have learned how prices move up and down around certain key technical levels.
 Thus, market prices are set by two factors, FUNDAMENTAL and TECHNICAL ANALYSIS.
 While I have focused primarily on fundamental analysis, technical analysis provides sort of a “Crystal Ball” where the prices of stocks, energy, metals, and commodities will trade,

-It is important to understand that Day traders, Swing Traders, Investors, Hedge Funds and Institutions set the stock market prices based on momentum and technical analysis for the most part.
-On the other hand, fundamental analysis is a more prominent factor in determining the market value of energy, metals and commodities prices.
+It is important to understand that Day traders, Swing Traders, Investors, Hedge Funds, and Institutions set the stock market prices based on momentum and technical analysis for the most part.
+On the other hand, fundamental analysis is a more prominent factor in determining the market value of energy, metals, and commodities prices.

 Let me explain.
 A stock like Amazon, which reached $2,000 this summer, is not based on fundamental analysis.
 Rather… Day traders, Swing Traders, Investors, Hedge Funds and Institutions have bid up Amazon’s stock price to a stunningly high bubble level.
 Thus, momentum and technical analysis have provided the principal traders and investors with the desire to follow Amazon’s stock price to the top.
-But, because fundamental analysis of realistic price ratios (such as PE Ratios) are overlooked, the crazy market continues to push stock prices like Amazon to insane levels.
+But, because fundamental analysis of realistic price ratios (such as PE Ratios) is overlooked, the crazy market continues to push stock prices like Amazon to insane levels.

 But, if we look at what is taking place in the oil market, it is more based on fundamentals, even though technical analysis provides us with a partial “Crystal Ball” of what lies ahead.
 In the video, I discuss several oil charts and how the price trades in between these technical levels and what the is in store for 2019.
 However, this chart shows the overall oil price trend… WHICH IS LOWER: